CodeAndHammer/konscio/src/content/compendium/sankaras-burkina-faso.md

 ---
-title: "Sankara’s Burkina Faso"
+title: "Sankara's Burkina Faso"
-description: "A revolutionary transformation (1983–1987) focused on self-sufficiency, anti-imperialism, women’s liberation, and ecological restoration."
+description: "A revolutionary transformation (1983–1987) focused on self-sufficiency, anti-imperialism, women's liberation, and ecological restoration."
+category: "Historical Movements"
 ---

 ## What Was Sankara’s Burkina Faso?